Healthy Homes Assessment Pauatahanui

 Home Assessments Pauatahanui for Rental Properties

-There are many things to look over when conducting an house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are numerous things to be able to examine in a house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of a tenancy services ruling can have a significant impact for landlords and property managers.
-For professional guidance, contact us now and schedule your rental property house evaluation.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of a tenant services ruling could be significant for property owners and landlords.
+For specialist advice get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties